mbuthi/sarcasm_detection_model/README.md

 I hope this repository proves to be a valuable resource for sarcasm detection and helps improve understanding and interpretation of sarcastic text in various applications.

 ---

-Please replace `<repository_url>` with the actual URL of your GitHub repository.
-This README includes instructions for creating a virtual environment, installing dependencies, and starting a Jupyter Notebook server to help users get started with your project.